Area Sports Briefs: Catawba women return to action today - Salisbury Post

 The championship match is set for Sunday.

-Catawba forward Hannah Dunnm defender Katie Beck and head coach Nick Brown swept the top SAC honors for this season.
+Catawba forward Hannah Dunn, defender Katie Beck and head coach Nick Brown swept the top SAC honors for this season.

-Helen Summerell, Sydney Jimmo. hez and Sharon Mayes, Katie Webb and goalkeeper Sierra Davis are on all-conference teams.
+Helen Summerell, Sydney Jimmo, Sharon Mayes, Katie Webb and goalkeeper Sierra Davis are on all-conference teams.

 •••